 A well know fallacy in procurement is that suppliers shouldn’t contact buyers during the tendering process.
 DOS takes the sting out of this, with each opportunity having the functionality for suppliers to ask clarification questions.
 The questions and answers are publicly available, meaning that not only can you benefit from your own queries but also from the questions asked by others.
 This allows you to do your due diligence before you start your application.

 There is money to be made on Digital Outcomes and Specialists

-Over £333 million pounds has been put through the framework since its creation in 2016 and 35% of this was with SME providers.
+Over £1.8bn has been put through the framework since its creation in 2016 and 34% of this was with SME providers.
 The Digital Outcomes and Specialists framework is part of the governments commitment to making it easier for suppliers to sell to government, breaking up projects into phases or roles making it a more level playing field for smaller providers.

 It’s a great way to get into central gov (and the public sector as a whole)

 As mentioned above, DOS is an excellent way to get your foot in the central gov door.
-Central government departments are the most active sector on DOS having spent £298m of the frameworks total £333m.
+Central government departments are the most active sector on DOS having spent £over £1bn of the £1.8bn total.
 If central gov is where you want to go, DOS is a great place to start.
-Whilst the uptake in local gov and the wider sector has been slower, this framework is only set to expand it’s reach as it moves into its third iteration.
+Whilst the uptake in local gov and the wider sector has been slower, this framework is only set to expand it’s reach as it moves into its fifth iteration.